Bairnsdale

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Bairnsdale has an income level lower than average nationally according to latest ATO data aggregated by AreaSearch for financial year ended June 2023.
-The median income among taxpayers in Bairnsdale is $44,530 and the average income stands at $52,914.
-These figures compare to those of Rest of Vic., which are $50,954 and $62,728 respectively.
-Based on Wage Price Index growth of 8.25% since financial year ended June 2023, current estimates for Bairnsdale would be approximately $48,204 (median) and $57,279 (average) as of September 2025.
-Census data from 2021 shows household, family and personal incomes in Bairnsdale all fall between the 7th and 16th percentiles nationally.
-The earnings profile indicates that the $800 - 1,499 income bracket dominates with 28.3% of residents (2,348 people), unlike regional trends where 30.3% fall within the $1,500 - 2,999 range.
+The suburb of Bairnsdale had a lower than average income level nationally in financial year 2023.
+Its median income among taxpayers was $44,530 and the average income stood at $52,914.
+This compares to figures for Rest of Vic., which were $50,954 and $62,728 respectively.
+Based on a Wage Price Index growth of 8.25% since financial year 2023, current estimates for Bairnsdale's median income would be approximately $48,204 as of September 2025, with the average being around $57,279.
+According to Census 2021 data, incomes in Bairnsdale fall between the 7th and 16th percentiles nationally for households, families, and individuals.
+The earnings profile shows that 28.3% of residents (2,348 people) earn within the $800 - $1,499 bracket, unlike regional trends where 30.3% fall within the $1,500 - $2,999 range.
 Housing affordability pressures are severe in Bairnsdale, with only 84.8% of income remaining after housing costs, ranking at the 9th percentile nationally.

 Frequently Asked Questions - Income